 The pandemic has been harmful to many aspects of our state.
 One thing that has not suffered is Washington state's revenue.
 Tax collections, from you the taxpayer, have remained strong despite everything our economy, businesses, and families have had to endure.
 Along with the record revenues, state spending has...Read my op-ed

-Keith is serving his second term representing the 12th District, which includes Chelan, Douglas and parts of Okanogan and Grant counties.
-His priorities include addressing unfunded mandates on local government, agriculture and tourism.
-Keith holds a Bachelor of Arts in education from Seattle Pacific University.
-He is a former...About Keith →
+Keith is serving his third term representing the 12th District, which includes Chelan County, a small part of Douglas County, and parts of Snohomish and King counties.
+His priorities include transportation, affordable housing, public safety and addressing unfunded mandates on local government.
+Keith holds a Bachelor of Arts in...About Keith →